LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 Note that the following two attempts will generate compilation errors::

   [=](){ x = y; };      // capture all lambda arguments by value...
-  [x, &y](){ x = y; };  // capture 'x' by value and 'y' by reference...
+  [x, &y](){ x = y; };  // capture 'x' by value and all other arguments
+                        // (e.g., 'y') by reference...

-It is illegal to assign a value to a variable 'x' that is captured by value; i.e.,  it is `read-only`.
+It is illegal to assign a value to a variable 'x' that is captured by value since it is `read-only`.

 .. note:: For most RAJA usage, it is recommended to capture all lambda
           variables `by-value`.
-This is required for executing a RAJA loop on a device, such as a GPU, and doing so will allow the code to be portable for either CPU or GPU execution.
+This is required for executing a RAJA loop on a device, such as a GPU via CUDA, and doing so will allow the code to be portable for either CPU or GPU execution.

 =========